odyssy-automaton/civic-web/README.md

 2.  **Get Dependencies.**

-    Yarn is used for package management.
+    Yarn is recommended for package management, though feel free to use npm if preferred.

     Install yarn globally if you haven't already. https://yarnpkg.com/en/docs/install